CouncilDataProject/cdp-frontend/CONTRIBUTING.md

 If you are creating new components, add new Storybook files to accompany them.

+If your work is integrated into the example app, use `npm run start:app` to see your changes in the app as you work.
+Optionally, use `npm run preview:app` to see your changes in production mode.

 ## Checking Your Work

 - When you're done making changes, check that your changes pass linting, formatting,